Learning-Dashboard/LD-eval/README.md

 - Next, we can see the group stage.
 Here, do not group the documents by any field (we could, using the '_id' variable), and we create two new variables.
 In each of them, we apply an operation over the grouped documents.

-  - In the first one (tasksTotal) we simply count all of the grouped documents.
+  - In the first one (tasksTotal) we simply count all the grouped documents.

   - In the second one (tasksUnassigned) we count the number of grouped documents that follow a specific condition.
 In this case, the condition is for a field to be null.